Call now for a FREE Consultation with a Family Advisor about Assisted Living in your area!

 Best Two-Person Walk-In Tub

-Image 1Limited mobility shouldn’t keep you from doing the things you enjoy — that’s why Ella’s Bubbles, an industry-leading U.S. manufacturer of walk-in tubs, offers the Ella Companion 60″ Walk-In Whirlpool.
-Designed and built in Chicago, Illinois, this two-seat model allows two adults to bathe together in safety and comfort while enjoying a relaxing water massage from the 39 water jets.
+Designed and built in Chicago, Illinois, the two-seat Ella Companion 60” Walk-In Whirlpool allows two adults to bathe together in safety and comfort while enjoying a relaxing water massage from 20 water jets.

-This innovative walk-in tub holds up to 95 gallons of water, has an integrated safety grab bar and a textured floor for secure footing.
-As with all Ella tubs, it’s covered by a lifetime limited warranty on the acrylic shell, metal frame and door as well as a with a five-year warranty on parts.
-The unit costs $8,237.
+This innovative walk-in tub holds up to 100 gallons of water, has an integrated deck-mounted safety grab bar with stainless steel chrome finish, and features a textured floor for secure footing.
+As with all Ella tubs, it’s covered by a lifetime limited warranty on the acrylic shell, metal frame and door as well as a five-year warranty on parts.
+The unit costs vary slightly depending on the retailer, and currently range from approximately $8,186 to $8,302.

 Highlights